aglines/sudoku/PROMPTS.md

 # PROMPTS

+## 05 ok well this didn't last long, but then
+- there's not a lot of really unique promptage i'm using to gen the code here
+- i'm committing often enough that it's fine grained changes, not massive refactors

 ## 04 (out of WS credits apparently) Measure performance, using timeit

 ## 03   mk seeder.py